pouchdb/pouchdb/docs/_posts/2016-04-25-preloaded-databases-with-pouchdb.md

 {% include alert/end.html %}

 The advantage of bundling a SQLite file with your app is that the database is instantly available.
-There's no need to load any data or write anything to disk; the SQLite file is already ready for PouchDB to use.
+There's no need to process any data to convert it to a usable format; the SQLite file is already ready for PouchDB to use.

 ### Creating the SQLite file